Data science and the need for diverse skills

 “I moved to health data science following a PhD in Theoretical Physics following a chance conversation with an academic already working in the area.
 I’d never considered working in the area before this and was really surprised to discover how the skills I’d developed during my PhD mapped to problems in health data research.
 It’s surprisingly common for those of us working in this area to have started our careers on a different path,” Professor Iain Styles, (Pilot Co-Director), University of Birmingham

 Health Data Immersion Weeks

 Intensive courses (or “immersion weeks”) will provide week-long rapid but deep introductions to these topics for a target audience with a strong quantitative background.
-The first two scheduled events will focus on:
+The first scheduled event will focus on:

-- Working with Real-world Health Data (in collaboration with the PIONEER Health Data Hub) – late March 2023 (more information here).
+- Working With Real-World Health Data (in collaboration with the PIONEER Health Data Hub) – 27-31 March (more information here).

 For further information and to register your interest, please visit www.birmingham.ac.uk/hdt and if you have any questions please email firstname.lastname@example.org

 Identifying gaps and needs